Ban ki-mon answer a question from InnerCityPress on Rio+20 (claims was a success)

 So as a Christian and someone who attends County Commission meetings regularly, I am deeply disgusted by the public hand-wringing by the rich and the powerful - by the politicians and the religious leaders of today - over the unconstitutional endorsement of Jesus Christ at the opening of meetings by the Hamilton County Commission.

 Their actions are the ultimate in hypocrisy: the Hamilton County Commission is taking a firm stand on using the name of "Jesus Christ" to open their proceedings, but in the last two years has cut all funding for the local orphanage, for social services to the poor, marginalized, oppressed and disabled.
 I don't remember seeing the churches then, when budgets, which are moral documents that reflect our collective priorities, were making a mockery of Christian values and principles.
 I don't remember seeing the Commission fighting when they drove a nail through the arm of Christ with tax-breaks.
-They didn't say a word
+They didn't say a word when they murdered my Lord with budget cuts.

 There are names for people like that: white-washed sepulchers, a den of vipers.
 At least, that's what Christ called them.